echoe/echoe.github.io/_posts/2025-05-22-adjusting-wav-files.md

   IFS=$'\n'; for file in `find . -maxdepth 2 -type f \! \( -name \*16.wav \)`; do rm $file; done

 And I am happily resampling every loop to go +1600% speed so it stretches over four minutes now. :p I hope this helps if you need it!

+October update:

+To use the lame codec to convert .mp3 files to .wav programmatically, you can just: find . -type f | while read i; do j=$(echo $i | sed 's/.mp3/.wav/g'); lame -V2 $i $j; done Did I save 100 samples in .mp3 accidentally? ... ... maybe.